1.1. Getting Started¶

 Content

-Pyarmor is a command line tool used to obfuscate Python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
+Pyarmor is a command-line tool designed for obfuscating Python scripts, binding obfuscated scripts to specific machines, and setting expiration dates for obfuscated scripts.

 Key Features: